What’s the essential kit that I need to take part in FIRST® LEGO® League Challenge?

 Teams arrive at the venue, check in and are each allocated their own “pit” area.
 This is their home space for the day (the local organisers will confirm what is and isn’t provided at their venue).
 There will be time for the team to settle in.

 The day kicks off with an opening ceremony, in which the emcee will explain the timetable for the day and the awards that are up for grabs.
 Different tournaments use different timetable formats depending on the number of teams present and facilities available.
-Over the course of the day, your team will compete with their robot in at least three Robot Games and be interviewed by panels of judges on their approach to the Core Values and on the design of their robot.
-They will also need to give a five-minute presentation on their Project to a panel of judges, who will then ask them questions about their work.
+Over the course of the day, your team will compete with their robot in three Robot Games and be interviewed by a panel of judges on their approach to the design of their robot.
+They will also need to give a five-minute presentation on their Innovation Project to the judging panel who will then ask them questions about their work.

 Some tournaments include Robot Game knockout rounds and some will run additional activities for the teams while the judges deliberate.
-The day will end with the awards ceremony, at which every participant will receive a FIRST® LEGO® League medal.
-Awards are presented for each category and the overall champion team will be invited to progress to the National Finals.
+The day will end with the awards ceremony, at which every participant will receive a FIRST® LEGO® League Challenge medal.
+A range of awards are presented and the overall champion team will be invited to progress to the National Finals.

 My team are new and don’t think they’ll be ready to compete at the tournament.
 Can we pull out?